About The Linking Network

 The Linking Story

-In 2001 leaders from two primary schools in the Bradford District began to work with Angie Kotler, a literacy consultant at Bradford Council to plan a series of thoughtful meetings through the year for classes from their school working with staff from Cartwright Hall Museum and Art Gallery.
+In 2001 leaders from two primary schools, Girlington Primary School and Eldwick Primary School in the Bradford District began to work with Angie Kotler, a literacy consultant at Bradford Council to plan a series of thoughtful meetings through the year for classes from their school working with staff from Cartwright Hall Museum and Art Gallery.
 The meetings were carefully planned to include dialogue and to promote curriculum achievement in the context of identity, diversity, community and equality.
 Over the next few years more and more schools chose to join the project funded by Bradford Council and the Bradford Schools Linking Project was underway.
 The model was rolled out to Tower Hamlets and an evaluation of impact was conducted by Anni Raw.

 In 2007 the Ajegbo report The Diversity and Citizenship Curriculum Review was published and Sir Keith Ajegbo was commissioned by the government to look at potential community cohesion programmes around the country.
 He was commissioned to scope out community cohesion programmes around the country to identify good practice and when he visited the Bradford Schools Linking project he recommended the linking model should be rolled out.
 The Pears Foundation and DCSF jointly funded a new charity, named Schools Linking Network (SLN) to a roll the linking model out to 40 local authorities.
 Sir Keith Ajegbo was Chair of Trustees and Angie Kotler CEO.
-The roll out was sucessfully undertaken in 5 waves from 2007-2010 led by Angie Kotler, Linda Cowie, and a team based in Bradford.
-Bradford Council continued to fund the Bradford linking work and in 2013 Joyce Miller took on the role of chair, Angie Kotler moved onto other work and Dave Norman took the role of CEO.
+The roll out was successfully undertaken in 5 waves from 2007-2010 led by Angie Kotler, Linda Cowie, and a team based in Bradford.
+Sir Keith Ajegbo was the Chair of Trustees.
+Bradford Council continued to fund the Bradford linking work and in 2013 Joyce Miller became the chair of trustees, Angie Kotler moved onto other work and Dave Norman was appointed to the role of CEO.

 ‘the Schools Linking programme was considered to be highly cost effective in relation to the impacts and outcomes it achieved.
 The linking model can have a positive impact on many aspects of pupil’s skills, attitudes, perceptions and behaviours, particularly their respect for others, their self-confidence and their self-efficacy, as well as broadening the social groups with whom they interact.
 The sustainability of school linking is improved where conscious attempts are made to embed the learning across the school curriculum.
 LAs have a critical role to play in supporting the Schools Linking programme in schools through partnership working with advisors and schools at local level.
 The Linking Model can achieve powerful impact where pupils gain: Increased respect for others, self-confidence, self-efficacy.
 Increased knowledge and understanding of complex issues and willingness to voice opinions and listen to others, NFER, 2011′